 Laid out around the skeleton were the bones of horses, dogs and even a peacock.
 Other items to be found in the grave included three smaller boats, a sledge and riding equipment.

 The sheer amount of items suggested this was the grave of a very powerful person, presumably a local chieftain.
 No weapons, gold or silver was found, but experts believe any such items would have been plundered long ago.
-As such items were common in Viking burial rituals, their existence would have been common knowledge.

 The only significant parts of the structure missing were the upper strakes and both bow and stern posts.
 These would have extended outside of the clay used to create the burial mound and had been completely destroyed.

-The restoration of the Gokstad ship
+Restoration of the Gokstad Ship

 Because the ship was in such good condition, it was put on display for years without any restoration work.
 A picture exists from 1898 showing the vessel on display as it was found.